ancwrd1/snx-rs/README.md

 The following parameters control certificate validation during TLS and IKE exchanges:

 * `ca-cert`: Comma-separated list of paths to PEM or DER files which contain custom CA root certificates
 * `no-cert-check`: true|false.
 Disable server hostname check for TLS connection.
 Insecure and not recommended.
 Default is false.
 * `ignore-server-cert`: true|false.
 Disable all TLS certificate checks.
 Insecure and not recommended.
 Default is false.
 * `ipsec-cert-check`: true|false.
 Enable additional certificate checks for IKE exchange.
 Requires custom CA root certificate to be specified.
 Standard system-wide CA roots are not used.
 Default is false (certificates are not checked).

-Please note that enabling any of the insecure options may compromise the channel security.
+Note that enabling any of the insecure options may compromise the channel security.

 ## Certificate Authentication